marco-m/florist/README.md

     - use some ready-made flowers in this module.
 - **bouquet** a target for the `install` subcommand, made of one or more flowers.
 You can list the installable bouquets with the `list` subcommand.

-## The install and configure subcommands.
+## The install and configure subcommands

 - Use `install` when building the image with Packer.
 - Use `configure` when deploying the image with Terraform.